ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/addLaser.rst

 The implementation is based on the total field/scattered field formulation described in detail :ref:`here <model-TFSF>`.
 A user defines positioning of this box in the total domain in :ref:`incidentField.param <usage-params-core>`.

+With properly chosen sources, the generated waves only propagate inwards the volume bounded by the generation surface and there is no considerable leakage or noise.
+The generating surface is otherwise transparent for all signals, such as reflections of lasers from a target.
+A typical setup includes field absorber located outside of the surface (directly or at a distance) for these waves.

 The surface must be offset inwards relative to each boundary by at least the field absorber thickness along the boundary so that the generating surface is located in the internal area.
 An exception to this requirement is made for simulations using the moving window.
 Then the surface positions along window movement direction can be located outside of the initially simulated volume.